-The purpose of the Lay Mission Project is to animate the lay apostolate in the Church by preparing laypeople for the sake of their fundamental calling: to transform secular society through living the faith in all aspects of life – in the family, socially, in one’s occupation, etc. This is accomplished through a formation process that involves, prayer, reflection, education, and the building of small communities of disciples.
-It is a diocesan based project that organically “lives in” the diocese, and it begins with the invitation of the Bishop.
+The purpose of the Lay Mission Project is to the lay apostolate in the Church by preparing laypeople for the sake of their fundamental calling: to transform persons and society through living the faith in all aspects of life – in the family, socially, in one’s occupation, etc. This is accomplished through a formation process that involves prayer, reflection, education, and the animation of localized communities of mission-driven disciples.
+It is primarily a diocesan-based project that organically “lives in” the diocese, and it begins with the invitation of the Bishop.

 - is focused on the secular mission of the laity

 - is widely accessible to Catholics